Configuring the Inbound Gateway

 3. Select DNS .

-4. Make a note of the current MX records for later configuration.
+4. Make a note of the current MX records.
+Coro uses this information to define your SMTP relays in your workspace configuration.

 5. (Recommended) Back up the current DNS settings as a precaution by selecting Export DNS records .